ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/1_DowloadingGameMaker.md

 parent: Pong | Your First Game
 ---

-# Downloading and Installing Game Maker
+# Downloading and Installing Game Maker Studio

 Here I'll go over how to navigate to the yoyogames website to download and install Game Maker Studio